Childbirth and newborns statistics by region

 DEFINITIONS

--Term labour – during from 37 to 42 weeks of gestation,
+-Term labour – during from 37 to 42 weeks of gestation.

--Preterm labour – during from 22 to 36 weeks of gestation,
+-Preterm labour – during from 22 to 36 weeks of gestation.

--Postterm labour – during after 42 week of gestation.
+-Postterm labour – during after 42 weeks of gestation.

 Newborn– infant in age from the birth till 28 day (till age 27 days 23 hours and 59 minutes).